pyonghe/PrintNightMareChecker/README.md

 # PrintNightMareChecker
-Quick check to see if Spooler is on and whether is it vulnerable to CVE 2021-34527
+* Quick check to see if Spooler is on and whether is it vulnerable to CVE 2021-34527
+* nightmarechecker.os1 checks and do a quick fixed to the vulnerability
+* reset.ps1 enable the Spooler service to allow printing

 # Screenshot